return to homepage

 Learning to have good basic management skills helps those whom you work with and those who want leaders within a company.

-Managers are problem solvers not babysitters.
-Each person comes with a set of personalities and when tested, some crack under pressure and some rise to the occasion.
+But remember, managers are problem solvers not babysitters.
+Each employee comes with a set of personalities and when tested, some crack under pressure and some rise to the occasion.
 If somebody is not pulling their weight it’s the manager’s responsibility to find out why without being harsh.

 Managers know when to call a meeting and when to let the creative juices flow.

-Letting people know what is happening within a company through e-mails, memos and short meetings is a basic way of communicating.
+Letting people know what is happening within the organization through e-mails, memos and short meetings is a basic way of communicating.

-Sometimes the news isn’t always good but omitting to save face will only damage your reputation as an effective communicator.
+Sometimes the news may not good but omitting to save face will only damage your reputation as an effective communicator.

 Communication between the employees and managers are the keys to a great working relationship.
 Some people spend more time at work then they do with their own families so it stands to reason that you want to have a relationship at work that helps you succeed in life outside of the office.